What You Can Do with a Geography Degree

 An internship position can also result in being hired by the sponsoring organization upon graduation.
 If you’ve done quality work and made a good impression, chances are that organization will want to retain you on a full-time basis once you’ve graduated.
 They will already be familiar with you and your work ethic, and they will save a great deal of time and expense trying to recruit someone else.

-How Do I Find a Geography Internship?
+How Do I Find an Internship?

 If these opportunities are an academic requirement, you will likely have the opportunity arranged for you, or at least a variety of potential options presented to you.
 If it is not a requirement, speak with your professors, other geography department staff as well as your school’s guidance and career counselors to help you find a suitable opportunity.